NguyenHuynh0594/RiverineGEE/README.md

 11. Line 38, “var thresholdValue = 0.0”.
         This value is the threshold value that determine the water threshold.
 Change “0.0” to any number you want.
 (Recommended -1.0 to 1.0)

-12. Line 45-46,
+12. Line 45-46, Change the date here to any date interval you want.
+Follow the same date format.

         var Start = ee.Date('2013-4-11');
         var End = ee.Date('2017-12-07');
-        Change the date here to any date interval you want.
-Follow the same date format.

-13. Line 55-56,
+13. Line 55-56, If you wish to sort the images by date, move the “//” down to line 56.
+Otherwise, the image collection will be sorted by cloud cover.

         *//*.sort('DATE_ACQUIRED',true);
         .sort('CLOUD_COVER',true);
         If you wish to sort the images by date, move the “//” down to line 56.
         Otherwise, the image collection will be sorted by cloud cover.

-14. Line 59,
+14. Line 59, This can be change to display any band combinations you want.

         var vizParams = {bands: ['B4', 'B3', 'B2'],
-        This can be change to display any band combinations you want.

 15. Line 93-100, This is where the images are cloud masked.
 Shouldn’t be touch since the databases already define this function.